Riyadh Rental Prices in 2026: Average Costs by Neighborhood and Property Type

 Tips for renting within your Riyadh budget

 - Use the widely cited rule of thumb that housing should sit around 30% of your monthly net income as a starting point — it's a useful budgeting anchor, not a Saudi-specific requirement.
+You can estimate what fits using our rent affordability calculator.

 - Compare neighborhoods — even within the same district, prices vary block by block, and sacrificing 10 to 15 minutes of commute can save thousands of SAR per year.